ahmedbodi/fairbrix-0.8-coincontrol/README.md

-Fairbrix is the second oldest scrypt based cryptocoin.
+Fairbrix is the second oldest scrypt based cryptocoin (after Tenebrix).
  - scrypt as a proof of work scheme
  - 5 minute block targets
  - 25 coins per block (constant forever)